EU Gender equality strategy 2020-2025

 The European Parliament's Committee on Women's Rights and Gender Equality (FEMM) adopted an own-initiative report on the gender equality strategy (2019/2169(INI)) (rapporteur, Maria Noichl, S&D, Germany), which was put to plenary in January 2021.
 Parliament's resolution on the new Gender Equality Strategy welcomes it as a strong sign of political commitment to European gender equality policies and as a clear and ambitious policy framework for achieving women's rights and gender equality, particularly in the light of the recent backlash in this area and the gendered impacts of the pandemic.
 However, it also asks the Commission to ensure that the strategy is implemented flexibly to respond to new developments and to adopt a roadmap, with time frames, objectives, an annual review and monitoring mechanism, clear and measurable indicators of success and additional targeted actions.

 The Council issued conclusions on gender-equal economies in the EU, with a view to providing input into the new gender equality strategy.
 The German, Portuguese and Slovenian presidencies strongly backed the strategy and stressed the need to adapt it in the light of the impacts of the coronavirus pandemic.
-Employment and social policy ministers discussed the implementation of the strategy at their meeting on 3 December 2020.
-The trio programme of the French, Czech and Swedish Presidencies (1 January 2022 -30 June 2023) pledges to make the Union’s Gender Equality Strategy 2020-2025 a reality for all.
+The trio programme of the French, Czech and Swedish Presidencies (1 January 2022 -30 June 2023) pledged to make the Union’s Gender Equality Strategy 2020-2025 a reality for all.
+The current trio, Spain, Belgium and Hungary, have also pledged in a common declaration to advance gender equality.

-The European Economic and Social Committee has also called on the Commission to ensure that the strategy takes account of the negative repercussions of the crisis for gender equality and to implement the strategy urgently (co-rapporteurs Giulia Barbucci (Workers - Group II, Italy and Indrė Vareikytė (Diversity Europe - Group III, Lithuania).
-The European Committee of the Regions (rapporteur: Concepción Andreu Rodríguez, Spain, PES) has called for local and regional governments be recognised as strategic partners in the design, implementation and monitoring of the strategy and asked the Commission to establish an interinstitutional working group to ensure multilevel governance.
+In a 2020 opinion, the European Economic and Social Committee also called on the Commission to ensure that the strategy takes account of the negative repercussions of the COVID crisis for gender equality and to implement the strategy urgently (co-rapporteurs Giulia Barbucci (Workers - Group II, Italy and Indrė Vareikytė (Diversity Europe - Group III, Lithuania).
+The European Committee of the Regions (2020 opinion, rapporteur: Concepción Andreu Rodríguez, Spain, PES) called for local and regional governments be recognised as strategic partners in the design, implementation and monitoring of the strategy and asked the Commission to establish an interinstitutional working group to ensure multilevel governance.

 References